In This Article

 Cards to Help You Earn Ultimate Rewards Points

-A consistent favorite of the Chase collection is the Chase Sapphire Reserve, offering unparalleled opportunities to earn Ultimate Rewards points and benefit from travel perks.
-Its hefty $450 annual fee is offset by an annual $300 travel credit, plus built-in insurance and protections for when you’re on the go.
+A consistent favorite of the Chase collection is the Chase Sapphire Reserve®, offering unparalleled opportunities to earn Ultimate Rewards points and benefit from travel perks.
+Its hefty $550 annual fee is offset by an annual $300 travel credit, plus built-in insurance and protections for when you’re on the go.

-If a $450 annual fee just doesn’t sound like a good time, apply for the Chase Sapphire Preferred Card instead.
+If a $450 annual fee just doesn’t sound like a good time, apply for the Chase Sapphire Preferred® Card instead.
 With a $95 annual fee and an even more impressive 100,000 point sign-up bonus offer, this card is ideal for a first-time Chase Sapphire applicant.
-You’ll still enjoy some travel benefits as well as 2X points on dining and travel, which can be redeemed through the Travel Portal.

 A holiday in Rio de Janeiro is guaranteed to be an unforgettable one.
 Between the pleasant year-round climate, hopping nightlife, colorful festivals, captivating mountains, and wide stretches of oceanfront, Rio is an urban center unlike any other.
 Whether you’re more of a mountain lover or a beachgoer, there are plenty of points properties that can tick all of your boxes in Rio de Janeiro.